 Rewild with Hygge

-Rewild with Hygge Rewild with Hygge is a nature + hygge-inspired simple living philosophy for calming burnout and stress.
-Retreat dates see website
+Rewild with Hygge Rewild with Hygge is a nature-led philosophy for recovering from burnout and overwhelm.

-Experience it through our Simple Life Retreats at Koppány Pines, Hungary.
+Slow down with wild swimming, fire cooking and quiet village life at our Simple Life Retreats at Koppány Pines, Hungary Retreat dates on the website.
 In 2020, I started my journey at Koppány Pines, a serene rewilding retreat nestled in the picturesque countryside of rural Hungary, offering a harmonious escape into nature.
 Every day I try to embrace the art of slowing down, finding beauty in the everyday, and creating a life filled with warmth and connection.
 Rewild with Hygge = our philosophy

 Simple Life Retreats = live it with us